iamsg97/iamsg97/README.md

 I’m a software engineer from 📍India, dreaming of moving to Japan as a senior software engineer 🏯.
 I love open source and am always trying to level up my coding skills.
 Honestly, I find working on real-world big projects and spending hours figuring things out teaches you way more than just building personal projects from scratch (though I still do those 😅).

-### Why Japan?
-I grew up watching anime and being a bit of an introvert (nowadays, I'm more of an ambivert!).
-Anime helped me get through life’s ups and downs — and yeah, _it’s not just a cartoon_ 🥹.
-As I got older, I became drawn to the calm, routine life of Japan — especially inspired by those beautiful Studio Ghibli-style vibes.
-Then I discovered engines, motorbikes, and cars, and got hooked on **hashiriya (走り屋)** — the Japanese street racers scene.
-Japanese engines and car mods are fascinating, and I’m really eager to dive into the underground car culture there at least once!

-> Fun fact: I ride a British Triumph motorcycle and drive my father’s old Nissan — it’s manual, with no electronics, and I absolutely love it! 💖

-I know the tech world isn’t exactly slow-paced, but I want to experience that slower lifestyle, live there, eat there, and learn the language properly — aiming for JLPT N1 someday!
-(Currently, I’m at N5, so it’s a journey 😅).

 ---

 ## About My Tech Career